 No two people with depression will have identical experiences.
 Every person’s journey is unique and the methods to recovery will vary from person to person.
 Often, working with a mental health therapist is the first step to creating a treatment plan that will work for you.
 However, there are common themes that we typically see in the mental health field that seem to be true for most people with depression.
 Let’s talk about 10 things not to do if you’re struggling with depression.

 1. Don’t be overly critical of yourself.
 Depression often comes with an inner critic.
 It’s so important to challenge that critical voice and reframe your automatic negative thoughts.
 Working with a cognitive behavioral therapist can help with this, as well as practicing positive affirmations and being kind to yourself.
-Ask yourself, would talk to a friend this way?
+Ask yourself, would you talk to a friend this way?

 2. Don’t rely on alcohol or substances to cope.
 Using alcohol or other substances to cope with depression is widely known for making depression symptoms feel worse overall.
 In the moment, you may be using mind-altering substances to relieve your pain temporarily, but a reliance on substances will actually make your depression feel more and more uncontrollable.
 Your reliance on substances will likely lead to destruction in multiple areas of your life.
 If you think managing depression alone is difficult, try managing depression while also managing a substance use problem.
 It’s much more difficult.
 Please be safe and access professional mental health treatment instead of self-medicating with alcohol or other substances.